Fred Newman (actor)

-Frederick R. Newman (born May 6, 1952) is an American actor, comedian, composer, SFX artist using his voice, and former talk show host.
+Frederick R. Newman (born May 6, 1952) is an American actor, comedian, composer, sound effects artist both in person and for film, singer and former talk show host.
+Newman is known for his ability to make mouth sounds and is not a traditional Foley artist.

 Career

 Newman's first job in New York City was at Newsweek.
 After doing comedy, Newman soon capitalized on his unique vocalizations, and Peter Workman (Workman Publishing) signed Fred to write the best-selling book MouthSounds (first published in 1980 with a vinyl record insert, and updated with a CD in 2004).
 Newman was an actor and sound-effects artist on Garrison Keillor's live radio variety show A Prairie Home Companion.
 In an audience favorite feature of the program, Keillor tells an apparently impromptu story that is funny because it requires Newman to strain to supply rapid-fire sound effects for unusual occurrences and obscure animals.

 Newman was featured in an interview with Jane Pauley on CBS Sunday Morning and the segment was nominated for an Emmy.

-He has also done character voices and sound effects in numerous film, television and video game credits, including Who Framed Roger Rabbit, Doug (as Skeeter Valentine, Porkchop, Mr. Dink, Stinky, and other characters), Grand Theft Auto 2, Harry and the Hendersons, Gremlins, Munchies, Storybook World, Elmo's World as a special guest on the episode "Mouths" (2004), Wolf and Men in Black.
+He has also done character voices and sound effects in numerous film, television and video game credits, including Who Framed Roger Rabbit, Doug (as Skeeter Valentine, Porkchop, Mr. Dink, Stinky, and other characters), Grand Theft Auto 2, Harry and the Hendersons, Gremlins, Munchies, Storybook World, Elmo's World as a special guest on the episode "Mouths", Wolf and Men in Black.

 Newman hosted Livewire, a children's talk show on Nickelodeon in the early 1980s.
 Livewire was known for giving bands their first television appearance, including R.E.M. and Split Enz.
 He was also a host for Nickelodeon's Halloween TV special game, Nick or Treat!

 Newman worked with Jim Henson and the Muppets in the 1980s, first as a contributor to Muppet Magazine, then as the writer of the Muppet Show On Tour live show.
 In 1987, Newman played the lead role in Henson's CBS sitcom pilot Puppetman.
 Newman also appeared in a 1988 Henson direct-to-video special called Neat Stuff to Know & to Do.